MacCoder94/Hello-World-2/README.md

 If you get in VIM (an editor), hit :q to get out of it.

-Concepts

-Push sends to GitHub
+# Push sends to GitHub

+git push origin master

-Pull receives from GitHub
+# Pull receives from GitHub

+git pull

+# Remote (git push where?)

+git remote -v     # -v means verbose